3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 If you plan your visit between April and September, you will get much better weather than you would for the remainder of the year.

 There is a caveat though, better weather invariably means more tourists.
 This was the case when I went.
-Although some places weren’t too busy, around popular spots, there was a plethora of tourists!

 This is something you have to take into consideration when deciding the best time to go to Berlin.
 If you want good weather, it may be worth visiting during the shoulder season months of April and September.
-There will be fewer tourists, but you will still have good weather.

 Berlin can get cold during the winter months.
 It’s not uncommon for there to be snowfall in the city during these months.